HML method for choosing hearing protection

 As a worked example, this here jobby to the right is the Peltor Optime II ear muff and 'tis indeed a good style of muff.
 The HML figures on the packaging for this are:

 So you have your noise measurement and you have the HML data for the muff, so now you need to do some magic calculations to determine if the muff is good enough, after all it is clearly very powerful at the high frequencies (the H of 34dB) but less so at the lower ones (the 20dB).
 This is normal for most hearing protection as the lower frequencies are harder to stop, and most noise sources are higher up the scale.

 Don't be bloody daft - unless you are some kind of maths nerd what you definitely don't do is go and do this HML calculation yourself as there are free resources online to do this for you.

 This is how the calculation looks using the Noisemeters.co.uk free calculator, and using example noise data of 91dB(A) and 104 dB(C).

-As you can see, the calculator is nice and easy and tells you that the result under the ear muff is 78dB allowing for small real-world wearer-errors such as hair or glasses interfering with the seal.
+As you can see, the calculator is nice and easy - just pop the HML numbers in alongside your dB(A) and dB(C) values and it tells you that the result under the ear muff is 78dB allowing for small real-world wearer-errors such as hair or glasses interfering with the seal.

 78dB is just about perfect for under-the-protector levels so the muff is suitable for this job, indeed is nigh-on ideal.